-Google Cloud provides comprehensive information privacy and security protections that help meet the requirements of HIPAA.
-Moreover, we constantly work to expand our privacy and security capabilities.
-In this section, we describe the GCP information safeguards that are most relevant to HIPAA requirements, and then explain how we share compliance responsibilities with our customers under the Shared Responsibility Model.
+Google Cloud provides comprehensive information privacy and security protections that enable our customer's HIPAA compliant solutions.
+We constantly work to expand our privacy and security capabilities.
+In this section, we describe the GCP information safeguards that are most relevant to HIPAA requirements and explain how we share compliance responsibilities with our customers under the Shared Responsibility Model.